davem14/flight-inspection-app/README.md

 The purpose of this application is help investigate data of flight.
 The app using with app "FlightGear" as a screen to display the airplane.
 In the application there is several features: play bar, corrrlation between category, joystick, plugin system to upload anomaly detector and more.

-The app was written in architecture of MVVM.
+The app was written in architecture of MVVM (Model–view–viewmodel).

 ## General structure of the folders:
 1. **flight-inspection-app**:
     - model:
       - file "Flight_Model" - this is the model in the architecture MVVM
     - vm:
       - file "VM_Login" -
       - file "VM_PlayBar" - the view model of the view play bar.
       - file "VM_Details" - the view model of hte view details.
       - file "VM_Joystick" - the view model of hte view joystick.
       - file "VM_Grahp" - the view model of hte view graph.
       - file "VM_Screen" - this view model is for communication with the app "FlightGear".
       - folders: reading_files_classes - classes handling with files. correlation_classes, statistics - help with drawing graphs.
-    - ///
+      - file dll ???????
     - view:
       - file "login"
       - file "playBar"
       - file "details"
       - file "joystick"
       - file "graph"
-    -
+      - file dll ???????
     - file "MainWindow" -
 2. **plugin**:
 4. **documentation**:
 In this folder there is more documentation about the classes.